msiotos/Telecommunication-Systems/README.md

 # Telecommunication-Systems
 ## Description
 This repo contains three assignments for the Telecommunication Systems I course on my University.
-Each one comes with its report and the Matlab code.
+Each one comes with its report in tex format and the Matlab code.
 ### Grades
 Assignment 1 : 130/130\
 Assignment 2 : 100/100\